 The diversity of Technical Track presentations and speaker topics are drawing increasing numbers of interest from surprising market sectors.
 Not only from those traditionally involved in industry, but newcomers and new generations wishing to learn more of the challenges and solutions facing the space industry.
 Growing numbers of the Technical Track audience members have seized upon opportunities to chat with the event's presenters.
-This premier global space conference annually attracts thousands of space professionals from dozens of countries and the event was sold out last year.

 Abstracts and papers must cover, or be related to, one of the following topics:

 - Science and Exploration: human, planetary, etc.

 - Space Tech: hardware, launch, and space operations, infrastructure, small satellite, commercial launch, etc.

 - Space and Society: Policy, space situational awareness, education, governance, Future Space, STEM, future space strategy, etc.